mortonfox/twstat-web/README.md

 # twstat-web - Online Twitter stats generator

-> Warning: This software package is still under very early development.
+> Warning: This software package is still under development.
 If you use it, be prepared to wipe it out and reinstall from scratch because of incompatible design changes.

 ## Introduction